Code-Platoon-Assignments/cli-practice/README.md

 ## Assignment:

-1. Complete the first 2 sections of this interactive Codecademy course to get a great handle on navigating and manipulating directories and files [command line course](https://www.codecademy.com/en/courses/learn-the-command-line).
-Note: you will need to set up a Codecademy account for this but this will be simple if you just link it to your Github account (the octo-cat icon when prompted to sign up).
+1. Complete the first 2 sections of this interactive course to get a great handle on navigating and manipulating directories and files - [Terminal Tutor](https://www.terminaltutor.com/)

-2. Complete the below exercise locally on your own computer.
+3. Complete the below exercise locally on your own computer.

 ## Exercise: